alpmestan/haskellx-2015/slides/talk.md

 # Serving static files

 Use `Raw` for serving static files or more generally "untyped" parts of your application.
 It is an "escape hatch".
-Use `:<|>` to separate different (groups of) endpoints and their implementations.

 ``` haskell
 type App = API